19920904mo/aws-cost-analyzer/README.md

 - **Natural Language Queries:** e.g., “What was the cost for May 2025?” → Automatically parses the date and builds the query
 - **Month-over-Month Comparison:** Displays increases or decreases in cost as a percentage
-- **Service Breakdown:** Visualizes the cost distribution by AWS service
+- **Service Breakdown:** Shows the cost distribution by AWS service
 - **Production-Ready Design:** Built for stable operation with error handling and structured logging

 ## Prerequisites